 Permanent Funds - are held in the custody of the Trustees of Trust Funds and are used to account for resources held in trust for use by the Town.
-These can include legal trusts for which the interest on the corpus provides funds for the Town's cemetery operations.

 Additionally, the Town reports the following fund types:

 Special Revenue Funds - are used to account for the proceeds of specific revenue sources that are legally restricted to expenditures for specified purposes.